10 Tips For A Better Relationship With Caffeine

-In my last blog post "Could Caffeine Be Your Sleep Thief", I discussed some of the problems that caffeine is causing for our sleep.
+In our last blog post "Could Caffeine Be Your Sleep Thief", we discussed some of the problems that caffeine is causing for our sleep.

-Here, I wish to outline my top 10 tips for developing a positive relationship with caffeine that will allow you to sleep better and still enjoy your coffee!
+Here, we wish to outline our top 10 tips for developing a positive relationship with caffeine that will allow you to sleep better and still enjoy your coffee!

 1. Set an unbreakable curfew – always enjoy your caffeine before noon (or earlier)